 While you’ll need to deploy it on your server, Mattermost also provides a host of customization options across its web, desktop, and mobile apps – such as the ability to add encryption on both communication and server-level; custom branding and login page design; and the ability to customize the languages available in the UI.

 For smaller teams, there’s a freemium version offering unlimited messaging history and support in multiple languages.
-Paid plans require at least 10 users on the platform and start at $39 per user per year.
-In addition to all the messaging options and boosted privacy and security.
+Paid plans start at $10 per user per year.

 Available on: iOS, Android, Windows, macOS, Linux, and Web

-Working in 28 different languages and offering a host of bots that integrate with third-party apps, Hangouts is a Telegram alternative sure to suit the needs of today’s G-Suite users.
+Offering a host of bots that integrate with third-party apps, Google Chat is a Telegram alternative sure to suit the needs of today’s Google Workspace users.

-There’s no freemium version, but access to a G Suite account (costing you $5 per user per month) grants you all access.
+There’s no freemium version, but access to a Google Workspace account (costing you $6 per user per month) grants you access.